Nico Hoerner Player Props: Cubs vs. Dodgers

 Nico Hoerner At The Plate

-- Among the qualified hitters in MLB play, his batting average ranks 20th, his on-base percentage ranks 70th, and he is 115th in the league in slugging.
+- Among qualified hitters, he ranks 36th in batting average, while his on-base percentage ranks 77th and he is 132nd in slugging.

-- Hoerner enters this game on a four-game hitting streak.
-During his last games, he's hitting .350.

-- In 12 games played this season, he has not hit a long ball.
+- He has not hit a home run in his 13 games this season.

-- Hoerner has driven in a run in two games this season, with multiple runs batted in once.
+- Hoerner has picked up an RBI in two games this season, with multiple runs batted in once.

-- He has scored a run in eight games this year, with multiple runs three times.
+- He has scored in eight games this year (61.5%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.